Hungarian summer bean soup with dill

 • Start shelling the peas.
 Put the shells and the peas in separate bowls.

 • Wash the shells and put them into a larger pot.
 Add 3 stalks of carrots and 1 kohlrabi and enough water to cover all vegetables.
-Bring to a boil and cook on medium high heat for about 20 minutes.
+Bring to a boil and cook on medium low heat for about 20 minutes.

 • Meanwhile, prepare the dumplings (csipetke).
 This can be a little tricky.
 Lightly whisk the egg, add the salt and the oil.
-Start slowly adding the flour, enough so it forms a ball.
-You don’t want it to fall apart in the soup but you also don’t want it to be hard as rock.
+Start slowly adding the flour, enough so a ball is formed.
+You don’t want it to fall apart in the soup but you also don’t want it to be hard as rock either.
 Try to find something in-between.
 The amount of flour really depends on how much the egg takes up.
-Once you found the right consistency, keep kneading it for about 5 minutes.
-Let the dough rise for at least 15 minutes.
+Once you find the right consistency, keep kneading it for about 5 minutes.
+Let the dough rise for 1 hour if possible.
+Set aside.

-• Have 1/2 cup of cold water ready for the soup.
+• Have 1/4 cup of cold water ready for the soup.

-• Add the pea shell stock.
+• Add the pea shell stock made earlier.
 Make sure the solids are strained from the liquid.

-• Clean and scrape the outside of the carrots.
+• Wash and scrape the outside of 3 carrots.
 Cut them up into bite sizes.

-• Peel the kohlrabi and cut it into small, bite sizes.
+• Peel the kohlrabi and cut it into small, bite sizes (optional).

 • Put the carrots and the kohlrabi in the soup.